 The Time of Day I Really Love

 Most advice on building routines centres around the time we work best; in which people start talking about themselves in terms of birds.

 I actually don’t think have I have a ‘best time of day’ with regard to brain functioning.
 I can be equally foggy or alert pretty much day or night, waking up earlier only to get jobs out the way.

 I thought that was me done from the start according to YouTube lifecoaches.
 But then it occurred to me: why can’t I choose the time of day I love the most rather than the time of day I work best?

 There’s No Time Like the Breakfast

 I love breakfast.
 If I were Queen I would allow people to have it for lunch and dinner as well.

 I also love ‘breakfast time.’
-It’s peaceful, you’re alone with the world and presuming you don’t have an appointment for a mid-morning root canal, is generally full of promise.
+It’s peaceful, you’re alone with the world and presuming you don’t have an appointment for a root canal that day, is generally full of promise.

 I began the habit of reading 11 pages of a novel with my breakfast every morning.
 Discovering that it takes me roughly 20 minutes, I worked out that 11 pages allows me to finish at least 1 longish novel/ 2 novellas each month.

 It’s a routine I’ve stuck to for a while now and something I’m quite proud of keeping up.
-My ‘personal projects’ writing routine however, is all over the shop.
+My writing routine however, is all over the shop.